muellan/metacache/README.md

 ./metacache-build-refseq small
 ```

-If you want full control over the individual steps, there are several
+If you want full control over the individual steps, there are several helper scripts:
-helper scripts:
-- ```download-ncbi-genomes``` downloads NCBI reference genomes.
+* ```download-ncbi-genomes``` downloads NCBI reference genomes.
-- ```download-ncbi-taxonomy``` downloads NCBI taxonomy.
+* ```download-ncbi-taxonomy``` downloads NCBI taxonomy.
-- ```download-ncbi-taxmap``` downloads NCBI accession to taxon ID maps.
+* ```download-ncbi-taxmaps``` downloads NCBI accession to taxon ID maps.
 Note that these maps are not needed for the latest NCBI RefSeq releases.

-Metacache has different modes, one of them is the 'build mode.
+Metacache has different modes, one of them is the 'build' mode.
 See its documentation for more information:
 ```
 ./metacache help build